memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 ---
-title: Practical Zephyr - Devicetree basics
+title: Practical Zephyr - Devicetree basics (Part 3)
-description: Article series "Practical Zephyr", third part, devicetree basics.
+description: Article series "Practical Zephyr", the third part covering devicetree basics.
 author: lampacher
+tags: [zephyr, devicetree]
 ---

 In the [previous article]({% post_url 2024-01-24-practical_zephyr_kconfig %}), we configured _software_ using the [kernel configuration tool Kconfig](https://docs.zephyrproject.org/latest/build/kconfig/index.html#configuration-system-kconfig), and we've silently assumed that there's a UART interface on our board that is configurable and used for logging.

 <!-- excerpt start -->

-In this third article of the _Practical Zephyr_ series, we'll see how we configure and use _hardware_.
+In this third article of the "Practical Zephyr" series we'll see how we configure and use _hardware_.
 For this, Zephyr borrows another tool from the Linux kernel: [**devicetree**](https://docs.zephyrproject.org/latest/build/dts/index.html).

 In contrast to _Kconfig_, the *devicetree* syntax and its use are a bit more intricate.
 Therefore, we'll cover *devicetree* in two articles: In this article, we'll see what a devicetree is and how we can write our own devicetree source files.
 In the next article, we'll look at so-called devicetree _bindings_, which add semantics to our devicetree.
 Be prepared for a fair bit of theory, but as usual, we'll use an example project to follow along.